hesam-abouali/qirt-elisa-fed-state-analysis/README.md

 at **1-minute resolution** (15-fold improvement over conventional ELISA's 15-minute intervals).

+**ELISA**

+The conventional ELISA was used to cross-validate QIRT-ELISA at two time points of the experiment:

+- t = 0 min
+- t = 15 min

 ### Key Features

 - **184 physiologically-informed features** extracted from hormone time-series data